 In the Happiness Hypothesis, psychologist Jonathan Haidt wrote that long ago he developed a metaphor to help him make sense of his often self-sabotaging behaviours:

-The image that I came up with for myself, as I marveled at my weakness, was that I was a Rider on the back on an Elephant.
+The image that I came up with for myself, as I marvelled at my weakness, was that I was a Rider on the back of an Elephant.
 I’m holding the reins in my hands, and by pulling one way or the other I can tell the Elephant to turn, to stop, or to go.
 I can direct things, but only when the Elephant doesn’t have desires of his own.
 When the Elephant really wants to do something, I’m no match for him.

-Later he realized a broader application to his metaphor.
+Later he realised a broader application to his metaphor.
 He wrote that to understand the most important ideas in psychology, we need to consider how the mind is divided into parts that sometimes conflict.
 The Rider represents our rational side that engages in conscious, controlled thought and can plan for the future.
 In contrast, the Elephant represents our emotional side including visceral reactions, intuition, and our need for more immediate gratification.

 He also explained, “The Elephant and the Rider each have their own intelligence, and when they work together well they enable the unique brilliance of human beings.”

-When Chip and Dan Heath wrote their best-selling book Switch: How to Change Things When Change is Hard, they adopted Haidt’s metaphor as the organizing theme in their book.
+When Chip and Dan Heath wrote their best-selling book Switch: How to Change Things When Change is Hard, they adopted Haidt’s metaphor as the organising theme in their book.
 They also added a third element, the Path, which represents the environment or context in which the Rider and the Elephant operate.

 According to the Heaths, all human change—whether large or small—depends on these three factors: